hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 * No centralized record keeping

 Let's migrate our local state file into Terraform Enterprise where it will be encrypted and protected from unauthorized access.

+???
+TODO: Maybe an image slide or more explanation about Remote State?

 ---
 name: create-a-workspace-gui